owl-project/owl-project.github.io/ng-api-overview.md

 ... which will take care of all the required steps for
 - allocating memory for the bounds program and computing the bounds of all primitives in all geometries in this group
-- setting up the build inputs for the acceleration strucutre
+- setting up the build inputs for the acceleration structure
-- allocating memory for the accel structure, and executing the three buidl stages, including compaction of the final BVH.
+- allocating memory for the accel structure, and executing the three build stages, including compaction of the final BVH.

 ### RayGen...